hyuntnchoi/cubrid-comment-copy/README.md

 To copy comments in tables of Cubrid database

 ### HOW TO USE
-1. Download the html file and execute using Chrome or other browser
+- Download the html file and execute using Chrome or other browser
-2-1.
+- a.
 If you want to copy comments for columns in table,
      copy first qeury and execute in Cubrid Manager
-2-2.
+  b.
 If you wnat to copy comments for tables,
      copy second query and execute in Cubrid Manager
-3. Paste the query result
+- Paste the query result
-4-1.
-If 2-1, click first button
+- If a, click first button
-4-2.
-If 2-2, click second button
+  If b, click second button
-5. Copy the queries after button click and execute in Cubrid Manager
+- Copy the queries after button click and execute in Cubrid Manager